fiso64/MusicBeeSearchBar/README.md

 ## Installation

-1. Download the latest release
+1. Download the the latest release [here](https://github.com/fiso64/MusicBeeSearchBar/releases/latest).
-2. Copy `mb_SearchBar.dll` to your MusicBee Plugins folder
+2. Extract the files into the MusicBee Plugins folder (usually located at `MusicBee\Plugins`).
-3. Restart MusicBee
+3. Restart MusicBee.
-4. Enable the plugin in MusicBee's preferences under Plugins
+4. The plugin should now be available in Preferences > Plugins.

 ## Usage